LIS

 d.
 Treatments.

-The school shall make the assessment based on a review of the student's transcript and the successful completion of a board-approved competency examination administered by the school.
+The school must make the assessment based on a review of the student's transcript, documentation of hours and performances provided to the student by the school from where the student is transferring, and the successful completion of a competency examination administered by the school.
 The school may also request a copy of a catalog or bulletin giving the full course description when making the evaluation.
-The number of credit hours awarded shall not exceed the actual hours of instruction verified on the transcript or the number of hours specified in the board-approved curriculum for a specific topic.
+The number of credit hours awarded must not exceed the actual hours of instruction verified on the transcript or the number of hours specified in the board-approved curriculum for a specific topic.

 Statutory Authority